 Berlin & Around: Why did you move to Berlin?
 What made you stay?

 Faye: I moved to Berlin with my boyfriend (now husband) as I was in need of change.
 Living and working in London was fantastic but a bit too fast-paced and expensive.
 I had never lived abroad before and Berlin felt like a very exciting opportunity.

 I have stayed because I still love exploring the city.
 And also wanted to be part of the diverse fitness community here.

 Berlin & Around: What do you love about Berlin?

-Faye: I love that every neighborhood in Berlin could be an individual city with so many different things to do and places to explore.
+Faye: I love that every neighbourhood in Berlin could be an individual city with so many different things to do and places to explore.
 I enjoy escaping to the lakes and parks outside of town, but my absolute favourite time is when the sun shines and the city really comes to life.

-A big thing about Berlin is that you do not need to use public transport, I can either walk, or jump on my bike and move around the city freely, after living in London this is a real change!
+A big thing about Berlin is that you do not need to use public transport, I can either walk or jump on my bike and move around the city freely, after living in London this is a real change!
 There are also always lots of cool events popping up around the city.
 Disco Bite is one of my favourite events: good food, music and sunshine!